Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetes/Diabetes Mellitus.md

 2. Second peak: 10-14 yeas

 ### Type II DM
 Type II DM is a complex disorder of **insulin resistance**.
 This leads to hyperlgycemia.
 Initially, the pancreas responds with increasing insulin levels, but eventually fails.
-See [[Diabetes Mellitus#*Risk factors:]]
+Family history has a strong effect, with Type II DM having a higher genetic component than Type I DM (See [[Diabetes Mellitus#Risk factors]])

 It commonly affects **adults**, but rates in children have been rising